 Soften the Hair With a Steamy Shower

-Taking a warm, steamy shower feels really nice, yes, but it also does wonders for softening your body hair and skin, which is necessary for a pain-free shave.
-Dr. Levin suggests at the very least, wetting the hair in the area with warm water for a few minutes in order to reduce irritation and minimize the micro cuts caused by shaving.
+Taking a warm, steamy shower feels nice, but it also does wonders for softening your body hair and skin, which is necessary for a pain-free shave.
+"Prior to shaving, spend about 10 minutes in warm water to help soften the outer layer of skin, making it easier to remove hair and decreasing the risk of razor burn," Hadley says.
+Levin tells Byrdie that at the very least, she suggests wetting the hair in the area with warm water for a few minutes in order to reduce irritation and minimize the micro-cuts caused by shaving.

 Exfoliate Before Shaving